 Decorating our new home has been a blast.
 We didn’t have to do much in terms of updates, but one of my favorite transformations is in our guest bedroom.
 It’s incredible what a fresh wallpaper can do for a room.
 We decided to update the brown paneling with some DIY peel and stick wallpaper that was really easy to apply, and very affordable!
 They had loads of colors and patterns to choose from but we went for a simple white in order to open the space up.
-We pulled up the carpet to expose the beautiful hardwood floors, which instantly made the room feel larger.
+We pulled up the carpet too to expose the beautiful hardwood floors, which instantly made the room feel larger.
 Hardwood floors are so popular these days and it’s clear to see why.
 Apparently, it’s important to clean the flooring to remove any footprints or stains from the wooden floors.
 That’s why most people get the best steam mop for wood floors to ensure they stay in good condition and always look beautiful.
 Anyway, since we don’t use this space that often, it’s the one room I did not want to splurge on, so I pulled out old thrift and flea market finds that I’ve collected over the years.
 We considered going for a two and a half men house decor theme for a while, but in the end it scaled back to some of our thrifted finds being brought in instead.
 It’s so fun to see these items being used in a fresh new space.
 Nearly everything thing in this room is either thrifted or DIY!

 Update!
 We had to get a new bed so we went with this platform bed with tufted headboard and we absolutely love it.
 Lamp was $8 from Goodwill.